-High school diploma, a recognized equivalency diploma or passing an ability-to-benefit (ATB) test, qualification questionnaire and personal interview with Admissions.
+High school diploma, a recognized equivalency diploma, qualification questionnaire and personal interview with Admissions.

 The Heating, Ventilation, Air Conditioning, and Refrigeration HVAC(R)Program aims at preparing students to work on the installation and maintenance of heating, ventilation, cooling, and refrigeration systems that control the temperature and quality of the air in residential, commercial, or industrial buildings.
 Students receive a balanced combination of lecture and hands-on work in simulations labs on campus.
 Topics include theory of heat, safety practices, automatic controls, electric motors, commercial refrigeration, heating and humidification, cooling, all weather systems, domestic appliances, and commercial AC and chilled water systems.
 Lecture and lab are distributed evenly throughout the program.
 Students may take the EPA 608 Certification test (Types I, II, and III) prior to graduation to enhance employment potential in the area of refrigeration.
 Students receive a diploma upon completion.